-He completed his Master’s degree in Civic Media at Emerson College where he focused his studies on how to harness play’s potential for social good.
-My thesis project was collaborating with the city of Portland, Maine to create a digital learning game for immigrants and refugees.
+I completed my Master’s in Civic Media Design at Emerson College, where my studies focused on how to harness play’s potential for social good.
+My thesis project was collaborating with the city of Portland, Maine to create a digital learning game for local immigrants and refugees.
 Back in undergrad I studied psychology and economics at Vassar College, though I joke that my real major was in circus arts!

-Here are a few of Justin’s favorite playful accomplishments thus far in life:
+Here are a few of my favorite playful accomplishments thus far in life:

-- Wore a robe and wizard hat to work every day for 3+ years while teaching for Chess Wizards, a national afterschool enrichment program.
+- Got to wear a robe and wizard hat to work every day for over 4 years while teaching afterschool chess programs.

-- Taught and performed partner fire dance for 6+ years, nationally and internationally, helping influence the field with new techniques and theory.
+- Performed partner fire dance for 6+ years nationally and internationally, developing and teaching new techniques in my field.

-- Designed two tabletop games that have been invited as Finalists to BFIG (Boston Festival of Indie Games) and PAX East.
+- Designed two tabletop games (so far!) that have been invited as Finalists to BFIG (Boston Festival of Indie Games) and PAX East.

 - Done game consulting work with a range of non-profit clients including the National Democratic Institute, the Engagement Lab, Forward Labs, Games for Change, and Cornell University.